Knetic/atau/README.md

 * C/C++: These languages are too low-level to have a built-in JSON or HTTP library.
 The author, as noted above, is not interested in bloating codegeneration on a per-library basis.

-Other, less-used languages are simply not familiar enough to the author to warrant an implementation of them.
+Other languages are simply not familiar enough to the author to warrant an implementation of them.
 Pull requests and iterations on them are welcome, but will first need to be included into [presilo](https://github.com/Knetic/presilo), which powers the schema parsing and code generation for `atau`.

+Branching
+====

+I use green masters, and heavily develop with private feature branches.
+Full releases are pinned and unchangeable, representing the best available version with the best documentation and test coverage.
+Master branch, however, should always have all tests pass and implementations considered "working", even if it's just a first pass.
+Master should never panic.

+Activity
+====

+If this repository hasn't been updated in a while, it's probably because I don't have any outstanding issues to work on - it's not because I've abandoned the project.
+If you have questions, issues, or patches; I'm completely open to pull requests, issues opened on github, or emails from out of the blue.